PennyLaneAI/pennylane/doc/code/interfaces/numpy.rst

         # update the circuit parameters
         params = opt.step(cost, params)

-The final weights and circuit value:
+The final weights and circuit value are:

 >>> params
 array([ 0.19846757,  0.012     ,  1.03559806])